Juice WRLD

 $12M

-Juice WRLD's posthumous catalog is worth $3M more than Roddy Ricch's entire empire, despite one being a one-hit wonder and the other being dead.
+Juice WRLD's posthumous catalog is worth $3M more than Roddy Ricch's entire net worth, despite dying 4 years earlier—a masterclass in catalog longevity vs. one-hit dependency.

 Juice WRLD's Revenue